dkfz-unite/unite-feed-donors/Docs/api-models-base-clinical.md

 - Type: _String_
 - Limitations: Maximum length 255
 - Example: `"Diagnosis1"`

-**`diagnosis_date`** - Date, when diagnosis was stated.
-- Note: **Serves as anchor date for calculation of all other relative dates.
-Without this date, no other relative dates will be calculated and shown.**
-- Type: _String_
-- Format: "YYYY-MM-DD"
-- Example: `"2020-01-01"`

 **`primary_site`** - Primary site of disease.
 - Type: _String_